 What is an eating disorder?

-Anorexia nervosa – When a person tries to keep their weight as low as possible, often by excessively restricting their eating and/or excessive exercise
+Anorexia nervosa – when a person tries to keep their weight as low as possible, often by excessively restricting their eating and/or excessively exercising.

-Binge eating disorder – When a person eats large amounts of food in a short time
+Binge eating disorder – when a person eats large amounts of food in a short timeframe.

 The most common symptoms of an eating disorder are: